A publication for practitioners inside the gap

 Read the issue →Harvest now, decrypt later.
 The post-quantum cryptography governance failure.
 OMB missed its first deadline.
 The adversary storing your 2024 traffic doesn't need to understand ML-KEM.
 They need storage.

-Every Sunday and Wednesday.
+Every Sunday and when the intelligence warrants it.
 No noise.
 No vendor content.
 Analysis written for the people who have to act on it.

 Free to start.
 Written for practitioners.